| Vol. 22 No. 2

 by taking the best section score from different ACT administrations,

+as they will do with multiple SATs.
 Schools can facilitate students taking the ACT by providing

 information about the test.
 They should notify families early